 I borrowed this book from the library after seeing it was the 2016 Everyone's Reading pick for the Detroit Public Libraries.

 Shanghi Girls tells the saga of Chinese immigrants in America from the 1920s into the Communist regime and McCarthy era.
-Told in first person by Pearl the novel lacks emotional depth and deep characterization, although the experiences she undergoes are harrowing.
-We learn more about the girls clothing than what they are feeling.
+Told in the first person by Pearl the novel lacks emotional depth and deep characterization, although the experiences she undergoes are harrowing.
 The book's appeal is learning about the broader history of the Chinese in the 20th c. and for those who are not familiar with how America treated these refugees the story will be a real eye-opener.
 See's research included taking oral histories, some of which appear nearly verbatim in the novel.

 The Apache Wars by Paul Andrew Hutton was my Blogging for Books choice.
 It was a subject I knew almost nothing about.

 At nearly 500 pages this book offers a complete and detailed history of the relationship between the Native Americans of Apacheria and Americans whose expansion encroached into their traditional homelands.
 This is not a book for the fainthearted, and I rued not making a list to keep track of the ever-changing major players.
 The publisher description calls it a "sprawling, monumental work" about the "two decades of the last war for the West through the eyes of the men and women who lived it."
 Because the book is encyclopedic it can be overwhelming.

 I moved by the stories and quite disgusted (once again) by the horrible choices American government has made concerning those we fear--or those just plain in the way of 'progress,' which mostly means making money.
 It was very interesting to learn details of the Apache culture.